-6 CONCLUSION

-- ◆ Main claim: X + that-clause involves clausal ellipsis Underlying structure: Het is X dat... 'it is X + that-clause' - ◆ X can contain an adverb, the particle wel, negation or affirmation and an (adjectival) predicate. - ◆ The adverbs in X + that-clause express modality and the adjectives express the speaker's evaluation of the proposition in the that-clause. - ◆ X + that-clause is derived in two steps: first the elements in X and the that-clause move to the left, out of the IP, and then the IP is deleted.
+- $\rightarrow$ further research - 6 CONCLUSION - ♦ Main claim: X + that-clause involves movement + clausal ellipsis Underlying structure: Het is X dat... 'it is X + that-clause' - X can contain an adverb, the particle wel, negation or affirmation and an (adjectival) predicate. - The adverbs in X + that-clause express modality and the adjectives express the speaker's evaluation of the proposition in the that-clause. - ◆ X + that-clause is derived in two steps: first the elements in X and the that-clause move to the left periphery of the clause, and then the IP is deleted.